ipython/ipython/doc/source/ipython.rst

 In such a situation, IPython will leave a file named IPython_crash_report.txt in your IPYTHONDIR directory (that way if crashes happen several times it won't litter many directories, the post-mortem file is always located in the same place and new occurrences just overwrite the previous one).
-If you can mail this file to the developers (see sec.
-20 <node20.html#sec:credits> for names and addresses), it will help us a lot in understanding the cause of the problem and fixing it sooner.
+If you can mail this file to the developers (see sec. credits_ for names and addresses), it will help us a lot in understanding the cause of the problem and fixing it sooner.

 The bug tracker